 Prominence encourages the use of best practice SEO services.
 Although Google says they “do their best to keep the details of the search algorithm confidential,” there are certain things we know they like to see your website doing.
 These are the things that can result in better local rankings.

 How to increase your Prominence: Think of Prominence like popularity.
-A good measure of Prominence is how aware people are of your business.
-How your reputation spreads from word of mouth.
-The way to do this is through reviews, which we’ve already stated, but from good links too.
+A good measure of Prominence is how aware people are of your business, how your reputation spreads from word of mouth.
+The way to do this is through reviews, which we’ve already stated, but from useful links too.

-To do this, reach out to your customers and ask them to leave you a nice review.
-Your email subscribers are perfect for this, because they’ve already taken steps to follow you.
+To do this, reach out to your customers and ask them to leave you a helpful review.
+Your email subscribers are perfect for this because they’ve already taken steps to follow you.
 But the next step is to offer them an incentive for reviewing your business, such as a discount off their next order, or a free appetizer or dessert when they come in next.

-No need to grovel at their feet; many customers won’t have a problem leaving you some nice words.
+No need to grovel at their feet; many customers won’t have a problem leaving you some kind words.
 All you have to do is ask.

 All of Google’s changes show a more actionable approach for businesses—“Improve your local ranking;” “Fill out your info.”
 Google is flat-out telling you the things you can do to rank locally.
 Now all you have to do is implement them.